andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 ---
 title: "Discover, Decide, Deliver: Part Two, Decide"
-date: 2018-09-03T18:31:04+10:00
+date: 2018-09-07T16:30:00+10:00
-draft: true
+draft: false
 ---

-_This is the second part of a three part series in which I cover my methods of delivering successful business outcomes via software_
+_This is the second part of a three part series in which I cover my methods of delivering successful business outcomes via software._

 [Part One: Discover](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/)